-First Year Medical Student Course (ME 644D Integrative East-West Medicine)
+1st & 2nd Year Medical Student Selective - ME 644D Integrative East-West Medicine

-Fourth Year Medical Student Intensive Clinical Clerkship (ME 207.01 Integrative East-West Medicine)
+4th Year Medical Student Elective - ME 207.01 Integrative East-West Medicine

 For UCLA Students: